bpugh/bc-travel/src/pages/blog/2020-01-22-south-korea.md

 ![](https://res.cloudinary.com/bctravel/image/upload/c_scale,f_auto,q_auto,w_1080/v1579697671/IMG_2479_h3coym.jpg "sikhye, a cold rice drink")

 Our week in South Korea flew by.
 We didn't do a lot of sightseeing, mostly due to the freezing temperatures and how cozy our airbnb was, but we thoroughly enjoyed eating good food and catching up with friends.
+And really what more can we ask for?
+We're very grateful for that opportunity.